ModelAtlasofTheEarth/model_template/README.md

 > **Note**
 > Model output data is _Not_ submitted through Github.
-However the **File Description** Table provides a place to descibe those files.
+However the **File Description** Table provides a place to describe those files.
 Include anything that might be useful for the community (or your future self): datum or reference values, units, nature of the data (scalar/vector/tensor), order of components.

 **File Description**

-Filename/of File pattern| Description | Notes
+Filename/File pattern| Description | Notes
 --- | --- | ---
 E.g. `velocity_**.h5`, | E.g. velocity field on mesh nodes, units cm/y, first component is horizontal, second component is vertical (positive up)  |
 `topography.csv`  | E.g. topography relative to initial (undeformed) upper boundary of model, units m  |